AnjaBuckley/PolyglotAgent/README.md

 5. Create a Pull Request

 ## License
 MIT License

-## Acknowledgments
+## Notes

-- Uses DuckDuckGo for web searches
+- Audio files are only generated when explicitly requested
-- Uses Google Text-to-Speech for audio generation
+- Audio generation requires internet connection (uses gTTS)
-- Uses deep-translator for translations
+- Generated audio files are saved in the `generated_audio` directory